 You can break down the causes for aggression into several groups.

-Kids who have problems with cognition—things like mental retardation and autism—may also manifest with aggression.
-When children with these conditions become aggressive, they often do so because they have difficulty dealing with their anxiety or frustration and can't verbalize their feelings as others do.
+Frustration Kids who have problems with cognition (what’s now called intellectual impairment) or communication (including autism) may also manifest with aggression.
+When children with these conditions become aggressive, they often do so because they have difficulty dealing with their anxiety or frustration and can’t verbalize their feelings as others do.
 The aggression may also be a form of impulsivity.